decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 #### ECDH-ES key wrapping and common protected headers

 When using anoncrypt, any of the valid content encryption algorithms may be used.
 To meet this requirement, JWE messages MUST use common `epk`, `apv` and `alg` headers for all recipient keys.
-They MUST be set in the `protected` headers JWE section.
+They MUST be set in the `protected` JWE section.

 As per this requirement, the JWE building must first encrypt the payload, then use the resulting `tag` as part of the key derivation process when wrapping the `cek`.